 The status of site stabilization and temporary impact restoration, including representative photo documentation of post-project conditions and confirmation that temporary impact restoration was installed according to the compliant temporary impact restoration plan.

-If the Discharger is required to implement compensatory mitigation based on project activities or impacts, the Annual Report shall include:
+If the Discharger is required to implement compensatory mitigation based on project activities or impacts, the annual report shall include:

 If compensatory mitigation installation has not started, report the estimated dates compensatory mitigation installation will start and be completed.
 If compensatory mitigation installation has started, report the date it was installed and, if applicable, the date mitigation installation was completed.